 - Lay on your back with legs out straight and toes pointing up.

-- Squeeze the right quad and raise the right leg up off the ground a few inches.
-Hold and squeeze for 10 seconds then release.
-Repeat 10 times and switch legs.
+- Squeeze the right quad and raise the right leg off the ground a few inches.
+Hold and squeeze for 10 seconds, then release.
+Repeat ten times and switch legs.

 2. Banded Leg Extension

 - Sit on the ground or in a chair with a small loop band around ankles.

 - Step down on the band with your right foot, anchored at that spot.